w3c/w3c-website-redesign-documentation/_docs/2020-10-26-global-design-direction.md

 We defined the needs of the design solution - based on both W3C's organisational needs and user needs.
 These were to:

-* Display dense content in an way that makes it easy for users to scan and find relevant information
+* Display dense content in a way that makes it easy for users to scan and find relevant information
 * Set a base-style for the site to house content for many years - while allowing the site style to evolve over time through the use of photography and illustrations
 * Create a scalable system, where each component designed can be used in different places across the site
 * Be able to build the design to meet WCAG 2.1 accessibility standards